ways2read/fido-ai/README.md

 ## Fido Feature List
 -	Accessible desktop app for Windows and Mac (possibly Linux).
--	Supports input and output of input and output of various formats (EPUB, HTML, Markdown, Word).
+-	Supports input and output of input and output of various formats (EPUB, HTML, Markdown, Open Document Format, Word).
--	Offers different methods for conversion from PDF, including offline conversion (PyMuPDF) and cloud-based AI (Marjer, Mistral AI, and Mathpix).
+-	Offers different methods for conversion from PDF, including offline conversion (PyMuPDF) and cloud-based AI (Marker, Mistral AI, and Mathpix).
 -	Conversions include features especially important for accessible book production, including metadata and page markup.
--	Generates draft image descriptions using gen-AI (from Anthropic, Google, and OpenAI).
+-	Generates draft image descriptions using GenAI (from Anthropic, Google, and OpenAI).
--	The user can specify image classifications and associated prompts (to better handle different types of images, eg diagram, map, infographic, chart, table, timeline, photograph, etc)
+-	The user can specify image classifications and associated prompts (to better handle different types of images, eg diagram, map, infographic, chart, table, timeline, photograph, etc).
--	Can be used to generate draft metadata using gen-AI
+-	Can be used to generate draft metadata using GenAI.
 -	Gen-AI prompts can be customised by the user for language, writing style, etc to meet house style, cultural and target audience requirements.
 -	The user can select from a choice of Gen-AI services for preferred functionality, costs and policy compliance.
--	Gen-AI services from Anthropic, Google, OpenAI and DeepSeek are currently supported, with local Gen-AI support at the research stage.
+-	Gen-AI services from Anthropic, Google, OpenAI and DeepSeek are currently supported, with local GenAI support at the research stage.

 ## Questions and Answers
 Q: What AI did DAISY develop?